-And today of course, we’re pleased to have provided easy solutions to thousands of homeowners across the country, Canada, Alaska, Hawaii, and even the Caribbean.
+And today, of course, we’re pleased to have provided easy solutions to thousands of homeowners across the country, Canada, Alaska, Hawaii, and even the Caribbean.
 Uses range from simple backyard office sheds, accessory dwelling units, and even homes.
-We’ve also engaged in several commercial projects with Google, MGM, the Superbowl and many stadiums, parks and rec, and even built a 4000-square foot kindergarten in Lake Tahoe.
+We’ve also engaged in several commercial projects with Google, MGM, the Superbowl, and many stadiums, parks and rec, and even built a 4000-square foot kindergarten in Lake Tahoe.
 And, several of our employees work out of their Studio Sheds, like Gregg Crandell in Newport Beach California.
-Gregg and I have worked together since inception, and whenever I visit him, I have backyard and envy.
+Gregg and I have worked together since inception, and whenever I visit him, I have backyard envy.
 Love those California lemon trees.
 Here’s a video of Gregg.

 It’s been a fun ride, and Jeremy and I still ride together.
 We try to get out about once a week, reliving great memories, trials and tribulations, and of course, dreaming about the future, and all those rides yet to come.

 Check out our original Studio Shed story in the LA TIMES.

 One shed does not fit all.
 Our innovative prefab solution is a flat-packed, panelized kits of parts with hundreds of customizations in the Design Center.
 There are millions of combinations of sizes, door and window placements, and colors.
 All thoughtfully designed to work together.